durnwalder/WormAlgorithmBLBQ/README.md

 1. Run: <br />
 `./qmc_worm ../parameter_files/aklt.ini`<br /><br />

-The parameter file `aklt.ini` contains the parameters for the AKLT model, which was also used for the [Visualization](#visualization).
+The parameter file `aklt.ini` contains the parameters for the AKLT model, which was also used for the [Visualisation](#visualisation).